Alexandria is an amateur baker and cook who loves making things from scratch and experimenting with flavors.

-Depending on how much extra wet ingredients you added, perhaps 3x as much needed or more, you should also add a dash of flavoring to complement your mix.
+Depending on how many extra wet ingredients you added, perhaps three times as much needed or more, you should also add a dash of flavoring to complement your mix.
 If it's brownies or chocolate cake, add cocoa powder.
 I recommend Nesquik flavored powders because they have sugar already mixed in to help keep the ingredients leveled out.
 About a tablespoon per unit of flour you added should do.
 Check the consistency to make sure it's not too runny and then bake them.

 Bake a Bit Longer

 Bake your tasty treat according to the instructions on the box.
-If you added extra water or oil then you will want to bake them an extra 5-10 minutes to make sure they aren't soggy in the middle.
+If you added extra water or oil then you will want to bake them an extra 5 to 10 minutes to make sure they aren't soggy in the middle.
 Use a toothpick or clean knife and insert it into the middle and two far ends of your baking pan every 5 minutes past the instructed cook time to see if they're done.
-The utensil should come out clean when they're done or with traces of fluffy crumbs or fudge-y streaks if there's chocolate morsels in there but nothing resembling uncooked batter!
+The utensil should come out clean when they're done or with traces of fluffy crumbs or fudge-y streaks if there are chocolate morsels in there but nothing resembling uncooked batter!

-The reason I say to check the sides as well as the middle is because sometimes ovens don't cook evenly (like mine :P).
-Also If you haven't mixed or poured the ingredients into the pan evenly (sometimes we're in a rush and it happens) then some places may cook more quickly than others.
+The reason I say to check the sides, as well as the middle, is because sometimes ovens don't cook evenly (like mine).
+Also, If you haven't mixed or poured the ingredients into the pan evenly (sometimes we're in a rush and it happens) then some places may cook more quickly than others.
 Leaving your dessert in for a few minutes longer will normally allow all of it to get cooked splendidly without any of it getting burnt, you just have to be diligent about checking the oven frequently.

-If you've accidentally strayed from the instructions on the back of the box don't panic and hopefully with these tips you're treats will come out well with no trace of your little mistake!
+If you've accidentally strayed from the instructions on the back of the box don't panic and hopefully, with these tips, your treats will come out well with no trace of your little mistake!